VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ```

-Key Concepts:
+- `Stride.Physics` provides access to physics-related classes and components, including the `RigidbodyComponent`.
+- `force` determines the strength of the impulse applied to the cube.
+- `cube2` is an `Entity` object representing the cube that will move using physics-based interactions.

-- `RigidbodyComponent`: This component handles physics interactions, allowing the entity to respond to forces, gravity, and collisions.
+- `RigidbodyComponent` handles physics interactions, allowing the entity to respond to forces, gravity, and collisions.
+- `LinearVelocity` represents the velocity of the cube.
+We check if the velocity is near zero (indicating the cube is stationary) before applying the impulse.
-- `ApplyImpulse()`: This method applies a force to the entity, causing it to move in the direction of the applied force.
+- `ApplyImpulse()` applies a force to the entity, causing it to move in the direction of the applied force.
 In this case, we’re applying an impulse to the cube, making it move along the X-axis.
-- `LinearVelocity`: This property represents the velocity of the cube.
-We check if the velocity is near zero (indicating the cube is stationary) before applying the impulse.

 Run the application. 🏃‍♂️ You should now see two cubes in the scene: